 Examples of Baum Hedlund’s Military Aircraft Crash Cases

-July 10, 2017 – Marine Corps KC-130T plane crash in Leflore County, Mississippi: We are honored to represent the family members of several of the brave service members who died in this tragedy.
+July 10, 2017 – Marine Corps KC-130T plane crash in Leflore County, Mississippi: We are honored to represent the family members of 10 of the brave service members who died in this tragedy.

 A Marine Corps KC-130T plane experienced a catastrophic mechanical failure at cruise altitude and crashed in a soybean field between the cities of Itta Bena and Moorhead.
 Fifteen Marines and one Navy Corpsman were killed in the crash.
 There were no survivors.